How to Enlarge a Picture without Losing Quality

 How to Enlarge a Picture on Windows 10

 When questions come to how to enlarge a picture for printing and displaying without losing quality, it usually means how to optimize DPI and PPI so that we can print documents and display digital images without sacrificing the resolution.
 This chapter elaborates on how to upscale a picture for printing, tracing, and displaying in three easy and attainable photo editing software.
 Head further to learn more!

 How to Enlarge a Picture in WorkinTool Image Converter

 WorkinTool Image Converter is a FREE and practical photo editing tool that is based on Windows computers.
 They are many helpful image enlargers and photo editors in the market.
 What makes it stand out from other similar offerings is its AI enhancer.
 Its AI technology can help you to expand pictures with matching resolution with the most appropriate PPI and DPI automatically, which saves your workload to a large extent.

-In addition, this is a versatile and watermark-free program that allows users to edit photos, convert image formats, compress images, remove watermarks from photos, restore old photos, and more.
+In addition, this is a versatile and watermark-free program that allows users to edit photos, convert image formats, crop images, compress images, remove watermarks from photos, restore old photos, and more.
 All these features are easy and free to use.
 Users don’t even need to register an account or pay for an expensive subscription service.

 - Open this software on your computer.